salsita/prism/docs/getting-started/hello-world.md

 ```

-`run` starts the application and you only need to provide **Root component**.
-Every Elmish component consists of two parts **Updater** and **View**.
-We call the component Root component because it's typical for Elmish architecture that application is modeled in form of component tree and every tree has its root.
-In Hello World example we will have just one component therefore it's also Root component.
+`run` starts the application; you only need to provide the **Root Component**.
+Every Elmish component consists of two parts: **Updater** and **View**.
+We call it the Root Component because a typical Elmish architecture is modeled in form of a component tree, and every tree has a root.
+In the Hello World example we have just one component, so it's the Root Component by default.

 `run` takes three arguments:
-- first argument is `id` attribute of HTML node we would like to mount the component in.
-In `redux-elm-skeleton`, its 'app' because there's `<div id="app"></div>` inside our `index.html`.
+- the first argument is the `id` attribute of the HTML node we would like to mount the component on.
+In `redux-elm-skeleton`, it is app' because there is `<div id="app"></div>` inside our `index.html`.
-- second argument is `view` which is just plain old React component, it can be either `class` which `extends` from `Component` or a stateless function.
+- the second argument is `view`, which is just a plain old React component.
+It can be either a `class` which `extends` from `Component` or a stateless function.
-- third argument is `updater`, Updater is very similiar to [Redux Reducer](http://redux.js.org/docs/basics/Reducers.html) except it's not plain old JavaScript function but it's [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) function.
+- the third argument is `updater`, An Updater is very similiar to a [Redux Reducer](http://redux.js.org/docs/basics/Reducers.html) except it's not a plain old JavaScript function, it's a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) function.

-Let's have a look at `view.js` inside `hello-world` repository:
+Let's have a look at `view.js` inside the `hello-world` repository:

 ```javascript
 import React from 'react';